oopsmonk/documentation/core/1.0/tutorials/js/listen-for-transactions.md

     ```js
     // Check for a command-line argument
     if (!process.argv[2]) {
-        // Prompt user to add an address to the commmand line
+        // Prompt user to add an address to the command line
         console.log('Listening for all transactions')
         console.log('---------------------')
         console.log('If you want to listen for transactions that are sent to a particular address,');